paul1956/CareLink/README.md

 - 01/15/2023

 ## What's New in this release
+New in 3.5.7.21
+- Code cleanup and consolidation

 New in 3.5.7.20
 - Allow editing of plot line colors
 - Add a legend to the chart, you can disable under options.